DeMysteriisMundi/network-bible/networks-cheat-sheets.md

 - LLC2 - with connection and confirmation.
 Errors are corrected.
 This procedure uses all types of frames.
 Used in *NetBIOS*/*NetBEUI*, *LAP-D* protocols.
 - LLC3 - without connection but with confirmation.
 Used when high speed and knowledge of whether control information has reached the object is needed.

-*LLC* frame contains 3 new headers:
+LLC header contains 3 fields:

 |  DSAP  |  SSAP  | CONTROL |
 | :----: | :----: | :-----: |